twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.
-232 - amos and alex are playful, holden and naomi are a bit more serious p.234-235 - once again amos is very trigger happy P.239 - description of each character according to miller
+232 - amos and alex are playful, holden and naomi are a bit more serious p.234-235 - once again amos is very trigger happy P.239 - description of each character according to miller p.240 - miller treating the situation like hes still at star helix